Nurturing Winning Teams

 High-performing organizations such as Cisco, Google, and others are promoting teaming and networking within their organizations.
-This is hardly surprising, because a Deloitte study says over 70% of organizations see gains in performance on switching to a team-based approach.
+This is hardly surprising because a Deloitte study says over 70% of organizations see gains in performance on switching to a team-based approach.
 There are multiple benefits of working in teams:

-1. Increased Effectiveness– Tougher tasks can be split among people so that complementary skills can be leveraged.
+Tougher tasks can be split among people so that complementary skills can be leveraged.

-3. More Innovation – Winning teams are a whole greater than the sum of their parts.
+Winning teams are a whole greater than the sum of their parts.
 Diversity of thought and a climate of trust can go a long way in creating a culture of innovation.

-4. Conflict management – Conflict is not a bad word, unmanaged and uncontrolled conflict is.
+Conflict is not a bad word, unmanaged and uncontrolled conflict is.
 If everyone were to agree with everyone else, new ideas would either not appear or not be encouraged enough.
 A leader’s responsibility is to channel conflict so that people can respectfully present their own ideas, not be attacked for them, and help create better and stronger output.

-It is great to have individuals who are ‘game-changers’ in a team, but it is far better to have a entire team that can change games as well.
+It is great to have individuals who are ‘game-changers’ in a team, but it is far better to have an entire team that can change games as well.
 One of the greatest athletes of our generation, Michael Jordan sums it up rather well, “Talent wins games, but teamwork and intelligence win championships.”

 Sam is the CEO and founder of CompTeam.

 His core focus is leading companies through transformational change by optimizing talent initiatives with reward programs to achieve long-term strategic objectives.